Goizueta Foundation Graduate Fellowship Program

 The Goizueta Foundation Graduate Fellowship Program supports doctoral research at the Cuban Heritage Collection (CHC).
 The goal of the Goizueta Graduate Fellowships is to engage emerging scholars with the materials available in the CHC and thus contribute to the larger body of scholarship in Cuban and Cuban diaspora studies.
 Applicants with an interdisciplinary approach to the study of Cuba and/or its diaspora, in any time period, are encouraged to apply.
 Applicants with comparative projects are welcome to apply as well.

-The Goizueta Foundaion Graduate Fellowship program is currently accepting applications.
+The Goizueta Foundaion Graduate Fellowship applications are now open.

 For application criteria and instructions, please visit the How to Apply page.